Travel Guides Wine

 DAOU Vineyard

 What’s a visit to Paso Robles without stopping by DAOU?
-Yes, they are a large wine company but they are still family owned by the Daou brothers (and many of the children are involved now!) and are creating beautiful estate driven wines for direct to consumer only.
+Yes, they are a large wine company but they offer beautiful estate driven wines for direct to consumer only, which you won’t find in the stores.
 And I must say, the views are TO DIE FOR.
 Incredible hospitality, insanely gorgeous views, hip vibe and the ultimate photo spot.
-Some of my favorite sips included the 2017 Estate Cabernet and the 2017 Soul of the Lion and Adelaida District Cabernet.
+Some of my favorite sips included the Soul of the Lion and Adelaida District Cabernet.

 Epoch Wines